Relative Dolbeault Geometric Langlands via the Regular Quotient: Duality: The B -Side Data and the Main Conjectures

-We do not make further mathematical predictions about the duality of branes in the case of nonabelian regular centralizers here, but we do note that there are physical reasons to expect this is still a rich area of study.
-For example, Branco has studied some cases of this duality in his PhD thesis \cite{branco}.
+We do not make further mathematical predictions about the duality of branes in the nontempered case here, but we do note that there are physical reasons to expect this is still a rich area of study.
+For example, Lucas Branco has studied some cases of this duality in his PhD thesis \cite{branco} and Eric Chen gives a framework for addressing these cases in his forthcoming work.